Cybersecurity Certifications for Beginners

-Few providers offer entirely online introductory courses.
-Through the use of video lectures and screen sharing capabilities, professors are able to instruct you from anywhere you can access the internet.
+Few providers offer entirely online cybersecurity courses.
+Through the use of video lectures and screen-sharing capabilities, professors are able to instruct you from anywhere you can access the internet.

-The strictly online courses do, however, provide an excellent foundation for understanding basic networking concepts.
+Regardless of how hands-on they may or may not be, online courses do provide an excellent foundation for understanding basic networking concepts.
 From the comfort of one’s home or favorite coffee shop, one can become well-versed in cybersecurity fundamentals before facing more complex coursework!

 Traditional Classroom Route

 If a more traditional learning environment is more suited to you—even if delivered virtually, rather than in a real classroom—then you have a number of options at your disposal.

 On-site training allows for mentors and professors to walk students through the motions, allowing for them to not only complete one of the aforementioned certifications, but also gain a more realistic sense of what a day in the life of a cybersecurity professional will be like.

 In-class instruction with a more conventional approach undoubtedly prepares you to pass your exams; however, the commitment and dedication required is also something to consider among many circumstances.

 If you are not entirely convinced you are ready for a full course, you can note that there are a number of small steps you can take to, at the very least, begin your journey into cybersecurity.

 The first step can always be to simply install Kali Linux.
 If you are unfamiliar, it is a Linux distribution that includes an entire package of pen-testing tools.
 Playing around with tools is an ideal way to self-teach foundational, offensive techniques by: